 • Download the Google Home app or, with premium Nest models, the Nest app to your phone.

-You also can change preset Nest temperatures on the app.
-From the home screen, choose Thermostat before selecting Settings.
+The app also allows you to change the Nest's preset temperatures.
+From the home screen, find your Thermostat and then select Settings.
 Once there, select Temperature Preferences and then Temperature Presets.
-The display will show your preferred Comfort, Eco and Sleep temperatures.
-By selecting one of those three options, you can change the temperature for that preset.
+Current presets for Comfort, Eco and Sleep modes will be displayed.
+Select one of these options to change the temperature for that preset.

 The two easiest ways to schedule your Nest are:

 • Quick Schedule: A Quick Schedule will be based on the national average schedule for energy efficiency.
-As you set the thermostat up, the Google Home app allows you to change the temperature with a schedule.
-If you select this feature, it will show a preset schedule before letting you customize it.
+When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
+If you select this feature, it displays a preset schedule before letting you customize it.
 After you've made all your choices, that’s the schedule it will use.

-For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
-You can then pick the day of the week that you want to add a temperature.
-After the day is selected, tap Add and select the preset you want.
+To make tweaks or changes to your current schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Find the time of week you want to add a temperature to.
+Once you pick the day, tap Add and select the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
-The changes won't save unless you select Done.
+Select Done to save changes.

 10. Setting a Temperature Range on a Nest Thermostat

-To access Eco mode for customized temperature ranges, go to Settings and select Eco.
-The thermostat's display should list existing “Heat to” and “Cool to” temperature settings.
-You can select each and make your preferred changes.
-Once you're finished, select Done.
+To create a custom temperature range in Eco mode, go to Settings and select Eco.
+The display will show any current “Heat to” and “Cool to” temperature settings.
+You can select each and make any and all adjustments.
+When complete, select Done.

 11. What to Do if a Nest Thermostat Is Not Compatible

-A Nest Thermostat is compatible with most heating and cooling systems.
-The maker of Nest, Google, has an online compatibility checker that asks a series of questions about your location and existing setup to see which Nest model would be compatible with your system.
+Nest thermostats are compatible with most HVAC systems.
+Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and current setup to learn which Nest model is compatible with your system.

-If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Manassas.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.
+If you don't think your Nest is compatible with your system, consider reaching out to professionals for smart thermostat installation in Manassas.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

-Nest Thermostats are loaded with innovative features designed to increase comfort and decrease costs.
-However, you can actually turn off the smart features if you want to control a Nest manually like a normal thermostat.
+Nest Thermostats are packed with features designed to increase comfort and decrease costs.
+However, you have the ability to turn off the smart features if you want to control a Nest manually like a normal thermostat.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.